nahandove/SortingTool/README.txt

-and so forth, where data types can be numbers, word, or line, input size is the number of inputs supplied by the console or by the input file, item the actual text and number, frequency the number of occurances of a specific text or number, and finally percent occurance as the frequency of a particular item compared to the input size.
+and so forth, where data types can be numbers, word, or line, input size is the number of inputs supplied by the console or by the input file, item the actual text and number, frequency the number of occurances of a specific text or number, and finally percent occurance as the frequency of a particular item relative to input size.

 Data types: